dtekcth/data101/src/studies/courses.md

 Before every course starts you should go to the course canvas page to check the syllabus which may contain important information such as:

-- books and programs required for the course.
+- Books and programs required for the course.
-- how to sign up for labs.
+- How to sign up for labs.
-- additional scheduling not visible in TimeEdit.
+- Additional scheduling not visible in TimeEdit.
-- all compulsory activities of the course.
+- All compulsory activities of the course.

 It is also important to read your student email as teachers or lab partners may contact you there.
 You should preferably do this daily daily or set up notifications so you know when an email arrives. **It is common for students to miss important updates because they do not feel the need to look at their email!**